waynegraham/registry.clir.org/_projects/2012-documenting-advocacy-human-rights-collections-in-th.md

 ---
 layout: project
-title: "Documenting Advocacy: Human Rights Collections in the Center for Human Rights Documentation and Research, Columbia University"
+title: Documenting Advocacy: Human Rights Collections in the Center for Human Rights Documentation and Research, Columbia University
 ---